Make an Appointment

 Reproductive Endocrinology and Infertility

 Robotic surgery is a recent advancement in the surgical management of endometriosis.
-It allows the surgeon to perform minimally invasive surgery in many situations where previously more invasive procedures, such as laparotomy, were previously necessary.
+It allows the surgeon to perform minimally invasive surgery in many situations where more invasive procedures, such as laparotomy, were previously necessary.
 Drs.
-Chin, Miller and McHale are experts in using robotic and non-robotic techniques to maximize patient outcomes and minimize the invasiveness of complex endometriosis-related surgeries.
+Miller and McHale are experts in using robotic and non-robotic techniques to maximize patient outcomes and minimize the invasiveness of complex endometriosis-related surgeries.

 UC San Diego Center for Pain Medicine offers a range of unique services for managing chronic pain associated with endometriosis, ranging from complex medication management to interventional nerve blocks.
-Our physicians offer the most advanced and customized pain treatment options available to reduce pain and restore quality of life.

 The use of non-conventional or alternative therapies such as a whole food, plant-based diet, yoga, acupuncture and herbs to treat women with endometriosis is not new.
 It is uncommon, however, to have these therapies integrated at a center dedicated to treating women with endometriosis.
 UC San Diego Center for Integrative Medicine physicians are highly experienced in the care of women with a variety of health concerns, including endometriosis.